alanjcfs/old.atomsign.net/pages/home.md

 <h1 class="heading-large">This is me.</h1>

-I'm a lifelong learner.
-I love expanding my mind.
+I'm deaf and a lifelong learner.

-I'm a web developer and software engineer.
+I started out learning Biochemistry before deciding the career track wasn't right for me.
+I made a leap into programming as a career and have been enjoying it ever since!.